tasmiarahmantanjin/init/README.md

 # init

 init is a 42 school´s DevOps and SysAdmin related project.
 This project will give you the opportunity to discover system and network basic commands, many of the services used on a server machine, as well as a few ideas of scripts that can be useful for SysAdmins on a daily basis.
-Mainly, covers the basics of system administration and proposes a lot of small tasks divided into three groups:
+This project has lot of small tasks divided into three groups:

 1. network
 2. system